 That’s correct, yes.
 There are still a lot of questions there, and if they do decide to outsource, the questions are, “Who do we outsource to?”
 “Are they reputable?”
 “Did they just spring up out of nowhere within the last six months to be able to comply against GDPR?” and that sort of thing.
 So, there are lots of questions, still, around DPOs.
 And I have to say, the last thing people are concerned about would be the logistics around cross-border data transfers, because those can be tricky, and then probably data retention and localisation, because those can be tricky as well.

 That’s a lot of issues and a lot of challenges companies certainly face even as this has already gone into effect.
 Diana, I wanted to ask you a little more around cyber security.
 We know the regulation is established a broad range of requirements for data management and privacy, but there are also cyber security issues to consider.
 You touched on some of these, but I was wondering if there were others that are worthy of mention as well.

-From what I’ve seen, those highly regulated organizations were way more prepared than others, since they were more likely to already have benefits against multiple frameworks or multiple compliance or regulations.
+From what I’ve seen, those highly regulated organisations were way more prepared than others, since they were more likely to already have benefits against multiple frameworks or multiple compliance or regulations.
 So, they would’ve already been running something that they could’ve tied into to meet GDPR.
-Now, other types of organizations that really didn’t have a mature security governance or risk management in their compliance program, they had a little bit more of a struggle in trying to meet GDPR compliance – multimedia businesses that probably had an informal program in place or nothing at all, or probably just had one person running the entire IT and security.
+Now, other types of organisations that really didn’t have a mature security governance or risk management in their compliance programme, they had a little bit more of a struggle in trying to meet GDPR compliance – multimedia businesses that probably had an informal programme in place or nothing at all, or probably just had one person running the entire IT and security.
 They struggled a little bit more or haven’t even met compliance yet.